bootcoder/new_relic_sortable_react/README.md

 I've taken a bit of artistic license with the layouts suggested in the challenge.
 Ex: 'sort by located at the top right of the customer list'.
 Instead I opted for what I view as a cleaner approach locating all filter options within their on widget area.
 This is more in keeping with the modular component approach React promotes.

+#### Git

+**Commits** I ordinarily have a stronger commit log.
+Due to scheduling things my workflow for this app was more stop and start so clean commits were harder to come by.

+**Branching** Given an app of this size I did not see the need for more than one feature branch off master.